 03.12.2020 - December 2020 core update

-Almost half a year after the May Core Update and shortly before the end of the year, Google surprises once again with a third and final Core Update for 2020.
-Google also pointed out with this Core Update that it can take up to two weeks until the updates are fully rolled out and recommends the following document as a guide for webmasters.
+Nearly six months after the May core update and shortly before the end of the year, Google surprised once again with a third and final core update for 2020.
+Google also pointed out with this core update that it can take up to two weeks until the updates are fully rolled out and recommends the following document as a guide for webmasters.

 This "Christmas gift" from Google changed in particular the way the search engine giant treats dictionaries and encyclopedias.
 These were among the obvious losers of the update.